sensorario/docker-elasticsearch/README.md

 Now start with CRUD operations

-## Create new index and properties mappging.
+## Create new index and properties mapping.

 ### Request

+An index is created just adding a resource.

 ```
 >  PUT http://localhost:9200/indice